astramieri/oci-foundations/docs/object_storage.md

 ## Auto-Tiering

-There is a feature called **auto-tiering** that looks at your access pattern and can move the data from standard tier to infrequent access tier and vise versa.
+There is a feature called **auto-tiering** that looks at your access pattern and can move the data from standard tier to infrequent access tier and vice-versa.

 ## Lifecycle Management